Frequently Asked Questions

 As of April 2019, the Copyright Act provides that the period of application of a tariff is at least three calendar years.

 Once the minimum period has elapsed, collective societies may submit a new tariff proposal to take account of technological, economic or social changes which affect the market and the habits of users.

-You should first contact the collective societies that manage the rights associated with the works you wish to use.
+If no tariff applies to a given activity, you may contact the collective societies that manage the rights associated with the works you wish to use.
 For additional information, please refer to the Collective Societies section.

 - literary works (for example, books, pamphlets and computer programs);

 - dramatic works (for example, films, plays and television shows);

 - musical works (for example, musical compositions, whether or not accompanied by lyrics);

 - artistic works (for example, drawings, sculptures, photographs and paintings)

 - performances (for example, the performance of a musical or dramatic work by a performer);

 - sound recordings (recordings made up of sounds, fixed on a material support, for example on CD);